The other day a reader asked me that she had troubles with this kind of error:

 E: Unable to lock directory /var/cache/apt/archives/

 The first and foremost thing is to do nothing.
-I mean it.
-Once the other program that is using the resource completes the process, the resources will be available again.
+I mean once the other program that is using the resource completes the process, the resources will be available again.

 sudo killall apt-get

-This should kill (read close) all the other APT process running.
 I hope this quick tip helps in solving this common update error in Ubuntu.
 Any questions or suggestions are welcomed.
-Ciao
+Ciao :)